Seminars, training workshops and assistance missions

 On this page:

 - Training workshops

 - European Conference of Electoral Management Bodies (EMBs)

 - Electoral assistance missions

 The Venice Commission regularly organises thematic seminars in the electoral field.
 These seminars aim at disseminating the principles and recommendations of the Europe’s Electoral Heritage, which are mainly based on the Code of Good Practice in Electoral Matters, the reference document of the Venice Commission in the electoral field.

 Here are a few examples:

-In the framework of the Albanian Chairmanship of the Committee of Ministers of the Council of Europe, the Commission organised in co-operation with the National Assembly and the Central Election Commission of Albania a Conference at the occasion of the tenth anniversary of the Code of Good Practice in Electoral Matters.
+In the framework of the Albanian Chairmanship of the Committee of Ministers of the Council of Europe, in co-operation with the National Assembly and the Central Election Commission of Albania the Commission organised a Conference at the occasion of the tenth anniversary of the Code of Good Practice in Electoral Matters.

-Around 50 participants participated in this event.
+Around 50 participants took part in this event.
 Ten years after the adoption by the Venice Commission of the Code of Good Practice in Electoral Matters, the Council of Europe’s reference document in this field, the Conference focused on its implementation.
-For this purpose, three specific themes were thereafter dealt with: election administration; case-study on the representativeness of elected bodies; and the Code of Good Practice in Electoral Matters in the case-law of the European Court of Human Rights.
+For this purpose, three specific themes were dealt with: election administration; case-study on the representativeness of elected bodies; and the Code of Good Practice in Electoral Matters in the case-law of the European Court of Human Rights.